FabianKuttner/FabianKuttner/README.md

-- 👋 Hi, I’m @FabianKuttner
+- Hi, I’m Kahjate
-- 👀 I’m interested in Programming, Coding and Producing Music
+- I’m interested in Programming, Coding and Producing Music
-- 🌱 I’m currently learning Java, Javascript, HTML and SQL.
+- I’m currently learning Java, Javascript, HTML and SQL.

 <!---
 FabianKuttner/FabianKuttner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.